-One of Robin’s goals for Renew Ministries is to offer resources to those dealing with adversity.
+One of our goals for Renew Ministries is to offer resources to those dealing with adversity.
 There are literally hundreds of websites and free hotlines that offer help to people dealing with issues bigger than they are.
-Robin’s best advice is to know when you need help and don’t be afraid to seek it.
-Here are some of Robin’s picks to help get through dangerous times.
+Our best advice is to know when you need help and don’t be afraid to seek it.
+Here are some of our picks to help get through dangerous times.

 How to Spot a Sociopath

 Before any relationship gets out of control, check for warning signs.

 While this is not a website, it needs no introduction.
 Do not be afraid to call out for help in emergencies.